-Watching this 60 minute documentary, I could feel and smell the salty breeze that constantly filled the air on Bequia.
+Watching this 60-minute documentary, which includes a clip with my Great Uncle Athneal, I could feel and smell the salty breeze that constantly filled the air on Bequia.
 Life was simple but it was paradise.
 I miss it.

 The documentary has been been released on DVD and I bought a copy.
 I am so excited to share some of my family's legacy with my kids.